Hive-Academy/roocode-generator/task-tracking/TSK-008/EnhanceProjectAnalyzerWithTreeSitter/implementation-plan.md

 **Estimated effort**: 30 minutes (without depth limit) / 45 minutes (with depth limit)

 **Delegation Notes**: Core logic, best handled by Senior Developer.
 Junior Coder could potentially implement with very clear guidance and examples.
+**Deviations**:

+- Changed `SyntaxNode` type to `any` for the `node` parameter in `_convertNodeToGenericAst` due to persistent TypeScript errors when accessing `fieldName` (or `parentFieldName`).
+The property access `node.fieldName` was retained.
+This may need revisiting if runtime issues occur.
+- Corrected a missing closing brace for the `extractElements` method that was causing parsing errors.

 ### 4. Modify `TreeSitterParserService.parse` Method